ara-software/cvmfs/ara.opensciencegrid.org/v3.0.0/README.md

-# ara.opensciencegrid.org/trunk
+# ara.opensciencegrid.org/v3.0.0

-Static files for the trunk version of ARA software.
+Static files for version 3.0.0 of the ARA software.

 ## Version information

-This version is intended to represent the latest versions of all ARA software.
-It should also have the latest versions of dependencies where reasonable.
+This version of the ARA software was frozen in March 2021, representing the software stack as it was in January/February 2021.

 ### Package versions